 SECTION IX: SPECIAL PRECAUTIONS

-PRECAUTIONS TO BE TAKEN IN HANDLING AND STORING: When storing large quantities, store in building designed and protected against fire.
+PRECAUTIONS TO BE TAKEN IN HANDLING AND STORING: Store in a cool dry area.
+When storing large quantities, store in building designed and protected against fire.

 DO NOT STORE IN DIRECT SUNLIGHT OR ABOVE 120O F.